In partnership with

 I'm Not Blessed Well Jokin'!
 An Oral History of Bembridge, Isle of Wight

+Alan Robert Phillips was born in Cardiff.
+He moved frequently in his early years, and attended over ten different schools, because his father was in the Royal Engineers.
 He was Librarian at Bembridge for five years in the 1970s, having completed his traineeship in the old IoW County Seely Library based in Newport.
-He was an early environmental campaigner on the Island in the 1980s, and has lifelong interests in folklore, myth, archaeology and religion and especially the interrelationships between them.
-Alan lived with his wife at St Helens (on the IoW) for 26 years before eventually moving to Shorwell.
+He was an early environmental campaigner on the Island in the 1980s, and has lifelong interests in folklore, myth, archaeology and religion, and especially the interrelationships between them.
+Alan lived with his wife at St Helens (IoW) for 26 years before eventually moving to Shorwell.
 He has now lived on the Island for over fifty years.
 He originally took a BA Honours in Philosophy at Cardiff University, and more recently an MA in Celtic Studies at the University of Wales Lampeter, where his thesis was on Welsh Harvest Traditions.
-He is the author of 'Cock & Bull Stories: Animals in Isle of Wight Folklore, Dialect and Cultural History'.
+He is the author of Cock & Bull Stories: Animals in Isle of Wight Folklore, Dialect and Cultural History.

-I'm Blessed Well Jokin'! presents a collection of interviews with fifteen villagers who, when recorded in the 1970s and 80s, were all in their eighties and nineties, and their collective memories of Old Bembridge stretch back to the latter years of the nineteenth century and turn of the twentieth.
+I’m Blessed Well Jokin’! presents a collection of interviews with fifteen villagers who, when recorded in the 1970s and 80s, were in their eighties and nineties, and their collective memories of Old Bembridge stretch back to the latter years of the nineteenth century and turn of the twentieth.
 Their quality, age and humour make them totally unique.
-Topics covered include: schooldays, ‘characters’, old village shops, fishing, farming, coastguards, smuggling, lifeboats, entertainments, pubs, piloting, and many more.
+Topics covered include schooldays, ‘characters’, old village shops, fishing, farming, coastguards, smuggling, lifeboats, entertainments, pubs, piloting, and many more.
 As well as detailing the interplay between local residents and the upper class, these reminiscences provide insights into the resilience of ordinary individuals in a rural village on the Isle of Wight in the Victorian and Edwardian period, while the stories and larger-than-life characters are always recalled with affection and genial good humour, and an obvious love of the old village.

 Facebook - @alanphillips